 What is a Pollinator Garden?

-A pollinator garden is designed to contain native plants to provide food and shelter to animals that pollinate plants that support the local ecosystem and food web.
+A pollinator garden is designed to contain plants to provide food and shelter to animals that pollinate plants that support the local ecosystem and food web.
+Pollinator gardens are often made up of native plants, but pollinator gardens can still support local wildlife even without native plants.

 Why Pollinator Gardens Matter